EagleZhen/thought-flow/docs/backend.md

 The extension calls a single endpoint on Vercel.
 The backend:

-1. Verifies the GitHub token is valid and matches the user ID
+1. Verifies the GitHub token is valid and matches the user ID (via GitHub API)
-2. Performs the requested action (get account or apply license)
+2. Performs the requested action (get account or apply license) using Firestore
 3. Returns user's license tier, GitHub username, and license details

 ---